 Don’t Enable Your Loved One

-When all’s said and done, the decision to enter addiction treatment or refuse it is a decision that only your loved one can make.
+When all’s said and done, the decision to enter substance abuse treatment or refuse it is a decision that only your loved one can make.
 You must be prepared that they will refuse treatment, and that you will need to carry out on the consequences that you outlined.
 Those consequences, such as cutting off financial support, need to begin immediately.
-While enforcing these consequences will be extremely difficult, making idle threats will only enable your loved one to continue using – and to continue refusing treatment.
+While enforcing these consequences will be extremely difficult, making idle threats will only enable your loved one to continue using – and to continue refusing residential treatment.

 Do Support Your Loved One’s Treatment And Recovery Process

-The best way to help your loved one on his or her journey to recovery is by following the advice of the addiction treatment facility’s treatment specialists.
+The best way to help your loved one on his or her journey to recovery is by following the advice of the treatment facility’s treatment specialists.
 For example, following rules of no contact for a specified amount of time, refusing to pick them up if they decide to leave early, and offering them words of support when they contact you.
-This can also mean attending family care and counseling with your loved one, or on your own – in order to support his or her recovery efforts when they complete treatment.
+This can also mean attending family addiction counseling with your loved one, or on your own – in order to support his or her recovery efforts when they complete treatment.
 As a family member or friend, you should do your best to provide healthy encouragement while your loved one fights the addiction – and fights for his or her health and wellness.

-Getting a loved one into treatment for drugs or alcohol addiction in Texas can seem like an overwhelming task – but the longer you delay the conversation, the more dire the situation may become.
+Getting a loved one into treatment for drugs or alcohol addiction can seem like an overwhelming task – but the longer you delay the conversation, the more dire the situation may become.
 Your loved one’s life is worth the effort.
 Follow the above do’s and don’ts to help your loved one find their journey to recovery.